Skip to content

 • Manual publish succeeds with local PYPI_API_KEY.

-• Local build and twine check pass before upload.
+• Tagged build and twine check pass before upload.

 Operational Notes